 This subject provides 48 hours of formal academic training in the principles, methods, procedures and critical evaluation of clinical, behavioural, and psychometric assessments.
 The subject covers administration, interpretation, and report writing for tests of intelligence, memory, personality, achievement, learning disabilities, and forensic assessments.
-In each domain, the history and development of various tests are discussed, and the limitations of testing with particular reference to reliability, validity, and cultural issues are emphasised.
+In each domain, the history and development of various tests are taught and students will learn the limitations of testing with particular reference to reliability, validity, and cultural issues.
 At the end of this subject, students will understand the principles and methods underpinning behavioural, psychometric, and clinical assessment, and select, administer and interpret various psychological tests for a range of problems as they apply to adults and children.

 |Faculty||Faculty of Society & Design|

 1. Apply evidence-based and scientific methods to professional practice across the lifespan in empirically valid and culturally responsive ways.

 2. Employ professional communication skills, in a culturally responsive manner, with a range of socially and culturally diverse clients.

 3. Perform appropriate standardised psychological testing, as part of broader assessment, to assess and interpret aspects of functioning

 4. Conduct professional assessments and synthesise information from multiple sources to formulate a conceptualisation of the presenting issues to determine the most appropriate interventions.